Lastcraft484/Electron-Desktop-Email-Client/README.md

 # Clone this repository
 git clone
 # Go into the repository
-cd (where ever you downloaded the zip or cloned the reop)
+cd (where ever you downloaded the zip or cloned the repo)
 # Install dependencies
 npm install
 # Run the app